-According to the Canadian constitution, education is a provincial responsibility, which means that there are significant differences between the education systems of different provinces.
+According to the Canadian constitution, education is the responsibility of Canada’s provincial and territorial government.
+This means that there are significant differences between the education systems of different provinces.
 However, education is important to Canadians, and standards across the country are equally high.
-The education system in Canada includes both public and private schools, including community colleges/technical institutes, vocational colleges, language schools, secondary schools, summer camps, universities, and university colleges.
+The Canada Education System includes both public and private schools, including community colleges/technical institutes, vocational colleges, language schools, secondary schools, summer camps, universities, and university colleges.

 Do you know?

 The Canadian central government spends approximately 6% of its GDP on education, meaning that institutions from kindergarten to high school fall under the government.

 Domestic children aged 4 to 5 voluntarily attend kindergarten for 1-2 years.
 Their classes start at around 6 years old.
 Depending on the region, secondary schools go up to the 11th or 12th grade.
 After all these classes, they go to college or university.
 When choosing a school or educational institution in Canada, a student should consider the size, type, and location of the particular institution.

 Overview of Canada’s Education System